Who is eligible to attend Michigan Great Lakes Virtual Academy (MGLVA)?

 How much time will my child spend online?

 In the younger grades, many of the online lessons include offline work.
-Students in grades K–2 spend about 30–40 percent of their time on the computer, while students in grades 3–5 spend about 50–60 percent of their time online.
+Students in Young 5s through grade 2 spend about 30–40% of their time on the computer, while students in grades 3–5 spend about 50–60% online.
 Screen time increases in middle school, and by high school, most of the school day is online.

 Do you provide curriculum for special needs children?

 Depending on a child’s IEP, we can tailor your child’s learning experience to meet their needs.
 To discuss your child’s needs with us, please contact our office, and we will put you in touch with our special education team.

 Can you accommodate the accelerated learning needs of my advanced learner?

 The beauty of our elementary program is that it’s flexible enough to meet children where they are in any given subject and take them where they want to go.
 Placement assessments taken online during the enrollment process allow us to place your student in the appropriate level of curriculum.
 So, for example, if your fourth grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can tailor your curriculum and lesson plans to meet his or her abilities.
 High school students have the opportunity to take more advanced courses, including honors and AP® courses.